Geodesic Coordinates for the Pressure Metric at the Fuchsian Locus: Introduction

 The proof will be a combination of techniques from the theory of thermodynamic formalism and the theory of Higgs bundles.
 On the one hand, we will use thermodynamic formalism to study the pressure metric and investigate its $C^{1}$ properties.
 On the other hand, reparametrization functions and their variations need to be understood via their Higgs bundle invariants.
 We now outline some important ingredients of our computations and proofs.

-Since there are two types of tangential directions in $\mathcal{H}_{3}(S)$, directions given by quadratic differentials and directions given by cubic differentials (corresponding roughly to directions along the Fuchsian locus and transverse to it respectively), the derivatives of the metric tensor will be divided into different cases according to this distinction. \begin{itemize} \item The vanishing of a few types of first derivatives of the metric tensor follows easily from the geometric facts that the Fuchsian locus is a totally geodesic embedding into the Hitchin component and that the Bers coordinates on Teichm{\"u}ller space are geodesic.
+Since there are two types of tangential directions in $\mathcal{H}_{3}(S)$, directions given by quadratic differentials and directions given by cubic differentials (corresponding to directions along the Fuchsian locus and transverse to it respectively), the derivatives of the metric tensor will be divided into different cases according to this distinction. \begin{itemize} \item The vanishing of a few types of first derivatives of the metric tensor follows easily from the geometric facts that the Fuchsian locus is a totally geodesic embedding into the Hitchin component and that the Bers coordinates on Teichm{\"u}ller space are geodesic.

 \item On the other hand, to compute the bulk of the components, we need to invoke thermodynamic formalism to obtain an explicit formula for first derivatives of the pressure metric.
 We find the formula of the first variation of the pressure metric by computing third derivatives of pressure functions using the theory of the Ruelle operator.
-This expression involves first and second variations of the reparametrization functions. \item We start from studying first and second variations of reparametrization functions on closed geodesics.
+This expression involves first and second variations of the reparametrization functions.

+\item We start from studying first and second variations of reparametrization functions on closed geodesics.
 Because vectors tangent to periodic geodesics are dense in tangent bundles of hyperbolic surfaces, the computation of first and second variations of the reparametrization functions on closed geodesics can be extended to the unit tangent bundle after an argument that the natural extensions are H{\"o}lder functions.

 \item To study the first variation of reparametrization functions on closed geodesics, we recall a gauge theoretic formula from \cite{Variation_along_FuchsianLocus}.
 We then interpret the resulting formula as defining a system of homogeneous ordinary differential equations which we proceed to solve.